this is our town

 Sorry, comments disabled for this one, since this is mainly for me.

 You have read this article minolta srt-201 / reflections with the title this is our town.
-You can bookmark this page URL http://madtallphatcold.blogspot.com/2009/10/this-is-our-town.html.
+You can bookmark this page URL https://madtallphatcold.blogspot.com/2009/10/this-is-our-town.html.
 Thanks!